 After Dundon invested in the AAF, the NHL owner threw doubt on the potential future of the developmental league by publicly criticizing the NFL Players Association for not allowing the NFL’s practice squad players to compete in the AAF during the spring.
 The NFLPA responded with concerns that the AAF could not insure players in the event of an injury, which could force them to not meet the requirements of their NFL contracts.

 Albert Breer, an NFL reporter for The Monday Morning Quarterback, tweeted that the Chairman of the AAF “bought a majority stake in the league simply for the gambling app being developed.”
 Sources told Breer that now that Dundon has his technology, he decided to cut the cord with the league co-founders and stole their idea right from under their noses.

-The Action Network’s Darren Rovell reported that Dundon still hasn’t paid some vendors who worked with the AAF.
-Sources also told Rovell that Dundon’s intent to unilaterally take control, then shut down the league and seize the AAF’s technology and assets for himself would be illegal.
+The Action Network’s Darren Rovell reported that Dundon still hadn’t paid some vendors who worked with the AAF at the time.
+Sources also told Rovell that Dundon’s intent to unilaterally take control, then shut down the league and seize the AAF’s technology and assets for himself could be illegal.

 Tom Dundon may have gutted the league of its technology, but he also lost a reported $70 million so far trying to keep it afloat.
 I’d say that’s a fair trade for yet another failed attempt at a professional football league.

 This article was originally published April 2, 2019.
 We brought it back because, honestly, the AAF’s players deserved better.